Trial Counsel Best Practices: How to Select Local Counsel

 As you know from my prior podcasts, I’m a firm believer that someone has got to be in charge.
 There has to be one captain of the ship; one lead trial counsel.
 Litigation by collaboration does not work.
 Decisions have to be made quickly.
 Those decisions have to be executed while you can discuss the proper course.

-The day to day activities need to happen in real time, and they need to be fast.
+The day-to-day activities need to happen in real-time, and they need to be fast.
 They need to be executed with a whole lot of pushback or debate.
-If someone onboard feels like they don’t have to do something because they didn’t have a say that doesn’t work very well.
+If someone onboard feels like they don’t have to do something because they didn’t have a say, that doesn’t work very well.

 Devise a Plan.
 Assign Roles and Tasks.
 Stick to the Plan.